bryson-g/Websyn/README.md

 # Websyn
 An easy to use event based system for Synapse webhooks.
-Comparable to Roblox's remote system syntax.
 I created this for myself, so I probably won't be fixing any bugs or adding features unless I personally need to.
 Feel free to fork and modify it however you'd like to.